parttimehacker/newpi/README.md

 `sudo deluser -remove-home pi`

-- Complete the configuration with Python development enviroment and some of my favorite moduels
+- Completes the configuration with Python development enviroment and some of my favorite modules

 Installation